-Interim Chief Investment Officer, RWA Wealth Partners, LLC, 1/2024-Present Chief Investment Officer, Ropes Wealth Advisors, 1/2020-Present Portfolio Manager and Director, Ropes Wealth Advisors LLC, 1/2015-12/2019 Director of Fixed Income at Boston Private Wealth LLC, 10/2014-12/2014 Director of Fixed Income at Banyan Partners LP, 8/2013-9/2014 Director of Fixed Income at Silver Bridge Capital Management LLC, 8/2011-8/2013 Associate Director/Trader at Silver Bridge Capital Management LLC, 9/2007-8/2011 Operations Specialist at Silver Bridge Capital Management LLC, 3/2005-8/2007 Senior Fund Accountant at State Street Corporation, 3/2005-12/2006
+Chief Investment Officer, RWA Wealth Partners, LLC, 1/2024-Present Chief Investment Officer, Ropes Wealth Advisors, 1/2020-Present Portfolio Manager and Director, Ropes Wealth Advisors LLC, 1/2015-12/2019 Director of Fixed Income at Boston Private Wealth LLC, 10/2014-12/2014 Director of Fixed Income at Banyan Partners LP, 8/2013-9/2014 Director of Fixed Income at Silver Bridge Capital Management LLC, 8/2011-8/2013 Associate Director/Trader at Silver Bridge Capital Management LLC, 9/2007-8/2011 Operations Specialist at Silver Bridge Capital Management LLC, 3/2005-8/2007 Senior Fund Accountant at State Street Corporation, 3/2005-12/2006

-Joseph ("JP") Powers serves as Chief Investment Officer for RWA and Interim Chief Investment Officer for RWA Wealth Partners, LLC, where he is responsible for overseeing and implementing RWA's overall investment strategy.
-In this role, he leads the Investment Team in making asset allocation decisions and directing investment and manager selection on behalf of all clients.
+Joseph ("JP") Powers serves as Chief Investment Officer for RWA and Chief Investment Officer for RWA Wealth Partners, LLC.
+JP chairs the Investment Policy Committee of RWA and is also a member of the Executive Leadership Team of RWA Wealth Partners.
+JP is responsible for implementing and overseeing the firm's overall investment strategy.
+He leads the Investment Team in making asset allocation decisions and directing investment and manager selection on behalf of all clients.
 JP also works directly with clients apprising them of global economic and market activity and its implications on their specific and customized investment strategies.
 JP leverages his analytical abilities to drive key elements of RWA's investment technology platform, including researching and implementing new systems and software in an effort to continually improve the efficiency of the investment trading platform and enhance the client experience of RWA's performance reporting.
-JP chairs the Investment Policy Committee of RWA and is a member of the Business Oversight Committee.